KlaudiaBC/FST-Project-Empire-of-Thoughts/TESTING.md

 <img src="https://github.com/KlaudiaBC/FST-Project-Empire-of-Thoughts/blob/main/static/images/readme/testing/errors/approach2.png?raw=true" alt="approach2">
 <br />

 3. Add the *"css/text"* type to the mimetype variable in your *settings.py* file.
 It did not work.
-Also some of the developers suggest turning off the mime checking in your django app, which is also a very bad programming practice.
+Some of the developers suggest turning off the mime checking in your django app, which is also a very bad programming practice.

 <p align="center">
 <img src="https://github.com/KlaudiaBC/FST-Project-Empire-of-Thoughts/blob/main/static/images/readme/testing/errors/approach3.png?raw=true" alt="approach3">